Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Carbohydrates

-White rice is notably higher in overall carbohydrates due to net carbs, whereas buckwheat is almost 7 richer in dietary fiber.
+White rice is notably higher in overall carbohydrates due to net carbs, whereas buckwheat is almost 7 times richer in dietary fiber.

 The dietary fiber found in buckwheat is predominantly soluble.
 At the same time, rice contains mostly insoluble dietary fiber (1, 2).